At-My-App/core/README.md

 }

-// Create a typed content definition type BlogPostDef = AmaContentDef<"/blog/posts", BlogPost>;
+// Create a typed content definition type BlogPostDef = AmaContentDef<"/blog/posts.json", BlogPost>;

+// Export the content types that should be managed by AtMyApp export type ATMYAPP = [BlogPostDef];

 // Use with the client
 const post = await client.collections.get<BlogPostDef>(
-  "/blog/posts",
+  "/blog/posts.json",
   "content"
 );
 // post.data is now typed as BlogPost